 North Central Minnesota

-Habs fan since: I've seen more than two Hab cup wins
+Habs fan since: More than two Hab cups.

 All-time favorite player: Ray Bourque

 - Comment on Habs’ Pacioretty growing into leadership role both on and off the ice (2014-12-21 20:18:38)

 A few random numbers.
 The NY Islanders are third overall in the NHL for 1st period goals scored (34) versus the Habs who are dead last (12).
 However, the Isles only have a 6 - 5 record when leading after the 1st period.
 Habs and Isles have scored same amount of goals in 2nd period (31) and the Habs have a huge edge on 3rd period goals (44-30).
 The Isles also avg the NHL's 2nd highest # of shots generated per game, right behind Chicago.
 That, combined with great tending (Halak), and the D upgrades this season, has pushed the Isles into a near certain lock for a spring playoff spot.
 One minor advantage the Habs may be able to exploit on Tuesday - the Isles are last in the NHL on the PK.
 Alas, the NYI also claim the East's best home winning %.
 And, if we somehow manage to get to OT / SO, the Isles are 6-0 in shootouts.

 - Comment on Habs’ Pacioretty growing into leadership role both on and off the ice (2014-12-21 19:56:37)